 - Removal of dead or injured animals is the responsibility of the Responsible Party; however, in the event immediate action is necessary, the facilities manager may take appropriate action to remove the animal.
 Any and all costs associated with such removal will when possible, be at the Responsible Party's expense.

-- Assistance Animals must wear a collar (if appropriate) with a tag that includes the Responsible Party's name and contact number.
+- Animals must wear a collar (if appropriate) with a tag that includes the Responsible Party's name and contact number.

 - If the animal is a dog, the dog must be housebroken (no training pads permitted) and kennel trained.